gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 explicitly define `Region` bean definitions in Spring configuration metadata, unless you require finer-grained control.

-To simplify Region creation, [spring-data-gemfire-name] combines the use of Spring Data Repositories with the expressive power of annotation-based configuration using the new `@EnableEntityDefinedRegions` annotation.
+To simplify Region creation, Spring Data for VMware GemFire combines the use of Spring Data Repositories with the expressive power of annotation-based configuration using the new `@EnableEntityDefinedRegions` annotation.

 <p class="note"><strong>Note</strong>: Most Spring Data application developers should
 already be familiar with the
 <a href="https://docs.spring.io/spring-data/data-commons/docs/current/reference/html/#repositories">Spring Data Repository abstraction</a>
-and [spring-data-gemfire-name]'s <a
-href=repositories.html>implementation/extension</a>, which has
-been specifically customized to optimize data access operations for [vmware-gemfire-short-name].</p>
+and Spring Data for VMware GemFire's <a href=repositories.html>implementation/extension</a>, which has been specifically customized to optimize data access operations for GemFire.</p>

 First, an application developer starts by defining the application's domain objects (entities), as follows: